 In certain circumstances, we need your personal data to comply with our contractual obligations.
 For example, when providing support to you via a publicly funded programme, we’ll collect details including your location, age and employment status and share them with our funder.

-In specific situations, we require your data to pursue our legitimate interests in a way which might reasonably be expected as part of running our business and which does not materially impact your rights, freedom or interests.
+In specific situations, we require your data to pursue our our your legitimate interests in a way which might reasonably be expected as part of running our business or acting in your best interests (eg safeguarding or child protection issues) and which does not materially impact your rights, freedom or interests.
 For example, we may use your purchase history with us to send you details of special, personalised offers.

 We may also combine the demographics of many of our customers, service users and beneficiaries to identify trends and ensure we can keep up with demand or develop new products/services.

 We may also use your home or business address details to send you direct marketing information by post, mailing you about products and services that we think might interest you.

 Where we rely on legitimate interests as the lawful basis for processing your data we will first complete a Legitimate Interests Assessment.

 - When you visit any of our websites